 Good news is that Kathal or jackfruit is vegan.

 Young jackfruit has a mild flavour and distinctive texture.
 The ripe fruits are sweet, cooling, laxative, aphrodisiac and tonic.
-For biryani we must use raw jackfruit.
+For kathal biryani use raw jackfruit.

 Jackfruit is a hugely beneficial vegetable.
 Some of the benefits include, fights wrinkles, helps glowing skin, high in protein, helps in hair growth, Jackfruit has antioxidants, phytonutrients and flavonoid that provide protection from cancer, improves digestion, regulates blood sugar level owing to its high magnesium content.